massma/teacher-learner-wellbeing/website-src/workshop/module2.md

 ---
-title: "Session 2: Considering the Body in Teaching and Learning"
+pagetitle: "Part 2: The Body in Teaching and Learning"
 ---

+## Session 2: Considering the Body in Teaching and Learning

 Welcome to "Considering the Whole Self in Teaching and Learning" - part 2!
 For this second part of our learning community, we turn to